-- A. The student Mmeets all the Graduation Requirements (Minimum) as stipulated in section 6.401 of this Student Progression Plan. (s.1003.4282.F.S.) - Scholar Designation Diplomas must in addition to Standard Diploma requirements: - a.
+- A. The student Mmeets all the Graduation Requirements (Minimum) as stipulated in Section 6.401 of this Student Progression Plan. (s.1003.4282 F.S.) - Scholar Designation Diplomas must in addition to Standard Diploma requirements: - a.
 Pass the 11th grade ELA assessment when given. - b.
-Take Earn one (1) credit in Algebra II and Statistics (or equally rigorous course).
-Beginning with students entering 9th Grade in 2014-15 school year, pass the Algebra 2 and Geometry statewide, standardized assessments. - c.
-Pass the statewide, standardized Biology I EOC_assessment (Level) 3.
-However, a student enrolled in an AP, IB or AICE Biology course who takes the respective AP, IB, or AICE Biology assessment and ears the minimum score necessary to earn college credit as identified pursuant to s1007.27 (2) meets this requirement without having to take the statewide, standardizxed Biology I EOC assessment. - d.
-Take-Earn one (1) credit in Chemistry or Physics and 1 equally rigorous course to chemistry or physics. - e.
+Take- Earn one (1) credit in Algebra II and Statistics (or equally rigorous course).

+Beginning with students entering 9th grade in the 2014-15 school year, pass the Algebra II and Geometry statewide, standardized assessments. - c.
+Pass the Biology I EOC assessment (Level 3).
+However, a student enrolled in an AP, IB, or AICE Biology course who takes the respective AP, IB or AICE Biology assessment and earns the minimum score necessary to earn college credit as identified pursuant to s.1007.27(2) meets this requirement without having to take the statewide, standardized Biology I EOC assessment. - d.
+Take Earn one (1) credit in Chemistry or Physics and 1 equally rigorous course to Chemistry or Physics. - e.
 Pass the U.S. History EOC (Level 3).
-However a student enrolled in an AP, IB, or AICE course that includeds U.S. History topics who takes the respective AP, IB, or AICE assessment and earns the minimum score necessary to earn college credit as identified pursuant to s.1007.27(2) meets this requirement without having to take the statewide, standardized United States Hisotry EOC assessment. - f.
-Earn two credits in the same foreign language. - g.
-Earn one AP, IB, AICE or Dual enrollment credit. - Merit Design Diploma must in addition to the Standard Diploma requirements: - Two math credits may be substituted with allowable industry certification that leads to college credit. - One math credit may be substituted with allowable industry certification that leads to college credit. - Students pursuing a merit designation must attain one or more industry certifications from the list established (per s1003.492 F.S).
+However, a student enrolled in an AP, IB, or AICE course that includes U.S. History topics who takes the respective AP, IB, or AICE assessment and earns the minimum score necessary to earn college credit as identified pursuant to s.1007.27 (2) meets this requirement without having to take the statewide, standardized United States History EOC assessment. - f.
+Earn two (2) credits in the same foreign language. - g.
+Earn one (1) AP, IB, AICE or Dual enrollment credit. - Merit Design Diploma must in addition to the Standard Diploma requirements: - Two math credits may be substituted with allowable industry certification that leads to college credit. - One math credit may be substituted with allowable industry certification that leads to college credit. - Students pursuing a merit designation must attain one or more industry certifications from the established listing. (per s1003.492 F.S.)